Volunteer Opportunities

 Hamilton's largest annual free music and arts festival, held on James Street North every September.
 Features a diverse lineup of music, art, fashion, performance, talks, crafts, food, and fun.

-An annual 12-day unjuried event that occurs annually in the summer months, presenting live theatre in an informal, accessible and inexpensive environment.
+An annual 12-day unjuried event presenting live theatre in an informal, accessible, and inexpensive environment.
+Strives to break down traditional boundaries between audience and artist, encouraging open dialogue between theatre-goers and theatre-creators.

 Trained volunteers provide companionship and personal assistance to isolated seniors or adults with chronic illnesses or physical or cognitive disabilities.
 Visits are one to two hours long and occur on a regular weekly or biweekly basis.
 The compatibility of clients and volunteers is determined